terrencepreilly/darglint/README.md

 ## Features planned and implemented

+The below list is all that defines the current roadmap for *darglint*.
+It is roughly sorted in order of importance.

 - [x] Function definitions can be checked.
 - [x] Methods definitions of top-level class can be checked.
 - [x] Line number printout for function/method definition.
+- [ ] Add parsing of "Returns" section, and warn if differing from function definition.
+- [ ] Add command line interface.
+- [ ] Add multiple options for output.
 - [ ] Add type hint integration.
+If an argument has a type hint, then the description of the argument, if it has a type, should match that.
 - [ ] Add support for python versions earlier than 3.6.
 - [ ] Syntastic support.
 (Syntastic is not accepting new checkers until their next API stabilizes, so this may take some time.)
-- [ ] Add command line interface.
-- [ ] Add multiple options for output.

 ## Development